mh9924/NoireHook/README.md

 # NoireHook
-Like ScriptHook, but for L.A.
-Noire
+Reverse engineering of L.A.
+Noire for easy modding via API